The Mass Communications

 MCCNM faculty have many years of professional experience in their field, as

-well as impressive academic credentials.
+impressive academic credentials.

 Advising is considered a

 priority in the department, with both students and faculty taking